 - Four match-ups in round one.
 Cut to four poets for round two.
 Round three is only two poets.

-- Poets need 3-4 poems to win competition (4 in case of tie).
+- Poets need 3-4 poems to win competition (2 more if competing for wildcard).
 Winner is usually allowed a victory poem as well.
-So five poems should be enough.

 - Winning poet takes half of door cash, at least $200, and a Nasty Slam shirt (if size available).